serverless/examples/aws-node-http-api-dynamodb/README.md

 ## Structure

 This service has a separate directory for all the todo operations.
 For each operation exactly one file exists e.g. `todos/delete.js`.
-In each of these files there is exactly one function which is directly attached to `module.exports`.
+In each of these files there is exactly one function which is directly exported.

 The idea behind the `todos` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
 While this is certainly possible you might consider creating a separate service for each resource.
 It depends on the use-case and your preference.